warmbowski/mnemonic/README.md

   - Revoke other players match
   - Swap any two cards without other player knowing
 - [ ] Disadvantage effects for specific matches per game
-  - You grid gets shuffled
+  - Your grid gets shuffled
   - One of your matches is revoked
   - Lose points equal to score of next item revealed
-- [ ] Persist game stats for each player: PRs, Totals, etc
+- [x] Persist game stats for each player: PRs, Totals, etc

 #### Expanded UX ideas: